deflis/node-easymock/README.md

         { "image": "http://server.com/img.jpg"}

-### Queries/Headers
+### Queries and Headers
-In addition to variables, Request query parameters and headers can be used in template (_get/_post/...).
+In addition to variables, request query parameters and headers can be used in template (_get/_post/...).

 Example to use queries. item_get.json: